-Failure to attend after school detentions:
+Failure to attend Friday after school detentions:

-- If a student chooses not to attend an after-school detention twice in a week, the student will be placed in IEA on the third day - If a student persistently chooses not to attend detentions, the Year Progress Leader/Student Intervention Assistant will contact parents/carers to inform them that their child is failing to attend detentions - Further non-attendance at after school detentions will result in a parent/carer meeting with the Headteacher and further sanctions/interventions, such as suspensions from school, will be discussed
+- If a student chooses not to attend an after-school detention on a Friday, the student will be placed in IEA. - If a student persistently chooses not to attend detentions, the Year Leader will contact parents/carers to inform them that their child is failing to attend detentions. - Further non-attendance at after school detentions will result in a suspension from school being issued for continual non-compliance of school expectations.